-To describe the process by which proposals are considered for the permanent installation of art works in exterior and interior public campus spaces and for temporary installations that will be on display for two weeks or more.
+To describe the process by which proposals are considered for the permanent installation or removal of art works in exterior and interior public campus spaces and for temporary installations that will be on display for two weeks or more.

-The University of Kansas, Lawrence Campus
+The University of Kansas, Lawrence, Edwards, and Yoder Campuses.

 The responsibilities of the committee are as follows:

-- Evaluate all proposals for the permanent installation of art works in exterior and interior public campus spaces, taking into consideration the quality of the art work, the appropriateness of the site, and any related issues.
+- Evaluate all proposals for the permanent installation or removal of art works in exterior and interior public campus spaces, taking into consideration the quality of the art work, the appropriateness of the site, and any related issues.